cfbauer/padpub/wp-content/plugins/addthis/readme.txt

 * Position the toolbar at the top or bottom of your page
 * Turn on or off displayed share count
+* Control how many buttons appear

-<a href="https://www.addthis.com/register">Sign up</a> and create a registered account with AddThis to access the AddThis mode for this plugin, which offers additional share button configurations and analytics via your AddThis dashboard.
+<a href="https://www.addthis.com/register">Create a registered account</a> with AddThis to access the AddThis mode for this plugin, which offers additional share button configurations and analytics via the AddThis dashboard.
 Analytics include your top performing content, services and tools.

-AddThis also has a <a href="https://wordpress.org/plugins/addthis-follow/">follow button plugin</a> for WordPress, which is great for getting more of your visitors to follow you on some of the most popular social networks, such as Facebook, Twitter, Instagram, and more.
-Get the AddThis follow button plugin for WordPress <a href="https://wordpress.org/plugins/addthis-follow/">here</a>.
+Also be sure to check out the <a href="https://wordpress.org/plugins/addthis-follow/">AddThis WordPress follow button plugin</a>, which is great for getting your website visitors to follow you on the most popular social networks, including Facebook, Twitter, Instagram, Snapchat, and more.

 <a href="http://www.addthis.com/academy/">AddThis Academy</a> | <a href="http://www.addthis.com/privacy">Privacy Policy</a>